mikel-zhobro/Juggling_Apollo/Readme.md

-├── SiteSwapPlanner.py              # defines a juggling pattern parser for arbitrary patterns and hands ├── SiteSwapJointPlanner.py         # transforms plans for usage in Apollo ├── JugglingPlanner.py              # transforms plans for usage in Apollo ├── OneBallThrowPlanner.py          # trajectory genneration for simple catch-throw
+├── SiteSwapPlanner.py              # defines a juggling pattern parser for arbitrary patterns and hands ├── SiteSwapJointPlanner.py         # transforms plans for usage in Apollo ├── JugglingPlanner.py              # transforms plans for usage in Apollo ├── OneBallThrowPlanner.py          # trajectory generation for simple catch-throw
 └── utils.py                        # contains helper functions